deadlydog/deadlydog.github.io/_posts/2026-02-05-Colour-your-kubectl-output-and-type-less.md

 Now you can run `k get pods` and see colourful output by default.

-## kubectl parameter completions
+## kubectl command and parameter completions

-The documentation also has instructions for setting up [kubectl parameter completions](https://kubecolor.github.io/setup/shells/powershell/) in many shells, which is super handy.
+The documentation also has instructions for setting up [kubectl completions](https://kubecolor.github.io/setup/shells/powershell/) in many shells, which is super handy.

 This is how it can be done in PowerShell: